 I've spent an inordinate amount of time writing trip reports throughout my career as a coaster enthusiast.
 It can be difficult to work up the motivation to brain-dump after a long day, but I find that committing my thoughts to paper is the only way I can accurately remember my impressions of individual parks and coasters.
-In a curious twist of fate, my diaries were also partially responsible for me meeting my girlfriend, which was more than a little unexpected; after all, one doesn't join the coaster enthusiast community in the hope of finding a (heterosexual) relationship!
+In a curious twist of fate, my diaries were also partially responsible for me meeting Megan, which was more than a little unexpected; after all, one doesn't join the coaster enthusiast community in the hope of finding a (heterosexual) relationship!

 SeaWorld San Diego

 Sometimes I'm amused at the naïvety present in my old reports, such as my complaining about SeaWorld San Diego admission costing just under fifty dollars.
 The regular price is now $84, though promotional deals are offered on a regular basis, and it is worth looking around for the best one.
 As this report is being written, one can get a twenty dollar discount by purchasing online via the park web site, though this is partially offset by an online service fee.

 SeaWorld currently offers nine different shows, but tourists should be aware that only a subset are presented on weekdays.
 Today a total of four were on offer, and the list didn't include the one I was most interested in, Cirque de la Mer.
 One can hardly blame park management for tailoring the park entertainment schedule to match expected crowds, but it would have been nice to see this compensated for by a reduced weekday admission price.

 Manta (#2046) is the second installation of the train and track system developed by Mack Rides for Blue Fire, and it features the same comfortable lap restraints that have won acclaim from the general public and enthusiasts alike.
 It features a low to the ground non-inverting layout with two LSM launches and a series of intense twists and turns.